Ticker

 3. Use probiotics and prebiotics regularly

-Foods with good probiotic contents include fermented soy foods, such as tempeh, miso, natto, kefir (fermented milk), kimchi (fermented vegetables), and kombucha (a fermented tea drink), sauerkraut (fermented cabbage), yogurt, both dairy and non-dairy, etc.
+Foods with good probiotic contents include fermented soy foods such as tempeh, miso, natto, kefir (fermented milk), kimchi (fermented vegetables), and kombucha (a fermented tea drink), sauerkraut (fermented cabbage), yogurt, both dairy and non-dairy, etc.

 4. Drink water to flush the toxins out of the system

-Drinking plenty of water is one of the most important things one can do to take good care of the digestive system.
+Drinking plenty of water is one of the most important things one can do to take good care of the digestive health.
 Sufficient intake of water enables the body to excrete waste through urination, perspiration, and defecation.
 Not only does drinking water help in flushing out the toxins from the system, but it also keeps the system functioning at its optimum levels.
-Hydrating the body improves digestion helps in the absorption of nutrients and reduces inflammation.
-Additionally, staying hydrated helps to reduce stomach cramps and bloating, which are the two common digestive problems.
-Water aids in the smooth passage of food and also helps in breaking down the food.
-Water helps in preventing constipation.
-Water helps in healthier eating.
-Water aids in digestion too.
-Thus being hydrated is essential.

 5. Exercise regularly for a strong digestive system